MatrixAI/OCaml-Demo/README.md

 # OCaml Demo

-This is an exmaple OCaml project using Nix to setup a development environment.
+This is an example OCaml project using Nix to setup a development environment.

 This uses Dune as its builder and the OCaml Package Manager.
-Dune replaces `ocamlbuild` and is more sophisticated builder.
+Dune replaces `ocamlbuild` and is a more sophisticated builder.
 The OCaml Package Manager is not used for bringing in dependencies, only as a way to create the `*.opam` file and interaction with the Opam service.

 The Nix derivation in `default.nix` uses the `ocamlPackages.buildDunePackage` function.
 This function is designed for building OCaml libraries.
 If you are building an application using OCaml, then you need to use `stdenv.mkDerivation` instead.
 However if you do so, you need to instead use `name` instead of `pname` and use `buildInputs = with ocamlPackages; [ ocaml dune findlib ]` to bring in the OCaml compilation pipeline.
 You also need to replicate the `buildPhase`, `checkPhase` and `installPhase` that is in the `buildDunePackage` function.
 See https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/ocaml/dune.nix for more information.